 In the 1960s, LMI families in the Roanoke Valley of Virginia were bailing water from contaminated creeks and springs, catching rainwater in buckets, and/or buying water at the grocery store.
 Outreach workers identified more than 500 LMI families for whom access to safe drinking water was a critical issue.
 By 1968, a group of community representatives organized the Demonstration Water Project (DWP).

 Over the next 25 years, the DWP helped rural communities to develop water projects by obtaining financing, gathering requisite official approval, and contributing engineering services.
 Once the water systems were completed, officers of the local nonprofit water corporations would manage, operate, and maintain the systems, including reading meters, preparing and issuing bills, and collecting fees to assist with running the water companies.
-The DWP was so successful that the federal government recognized the impact and potential that the program could have nationwide, requested that a project be designed to replicate the same process used in rural Virginia, and the Rural Community Action Partnership (RCAP) was born.
+The DWP was so successful that the federal government recognized the impact and potential that the program could have nationwide, requested that a project be designed to replicate the same process used in rural Virginia, and the Rural Community Action Partnership (RCAP) (opens new window) was born.
 RCAP is a national network of six Nonprofit Regional Partners and a National Office, dedicated to empowering and assisting LMI rural communities to improve their quality of life.
 Through this national network, all 50 states, as well as the US territories, are benefiting from the model originally created by SERCAP.

 Today, SERCAP is the Southeast Partner for the National RCAP Network, and provides a number of training, technical, and financial assistance services to rural communities throughout the southeast United States.
 SERCAP’s programs include: Training to Water/Wastewater Operators and Boards, Technical Assistance to Water and Wastewater Systems, Facilities Development Grants for Water and Wastewater Projects, Community Development Loans for Water/Wastewater Projects, Essential & Critical Needs Program Grants to LMI individuals for Water/Wastewater needs, Individual Household Loans to individuals for Water/Wastewater needs, Owner Occupied Housing Rehabilitation, Housing Counseling Services, Business Development Services, ELI (Entrepreneurial Learning Initiative) Entrepreneurial Mindset Training Program, and Small Business Loan Product.